drakkr/QSOS/Docs/en/Maintainer/qsos-maintainer-intro_en.md

 So the rule is that when the QSOS format changes its major version, every other component should also change to this new major version.

 Impacts of a minor version is generally restricted to a specific component.
-Therefore QSOS components don't necesseraly share minor versions.
+Therefore QSOS components don't necessarily share minor versions.

 # The QSOS.git repository